robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 You should only need to edit your `next_board_state` function in order to implement a new set of Life rules.
 You should be able to reuse your `render` and `load_board_state` functions, as well as your infinite loop code.
 However, don't *actually* edit your `next_board_state` function.
 Instead, make new functions with names that describe their rules, for example `next_board_state_with_zombies`.
 This way you'll build up a library of functions that can run all kinds of different weird and wonderful cellular automata.

 If you do need to edit more than your `next_board_state` function in order to implement a new ruleset, try to restructure your code so that you don't.
-Have a look at my example code if that helps[LINK].
+Have a look at [my example code](https://gist.github.com/robert/5100dfffe8afbb04b560dd0fff184753) if that helps.
 The practice of splitting your code into cleanly separated pieces that you can mix and match and reuse is a known as *modularity*.
 In our Life implementation, we have individual components for generating new boards (`dead_state` and `random_state`), loading boards from files (`load_board_state`), calculating the next board state (`next_board_state`), printing the board to the terminal (`render`), and looping the game forever (everything else).
 This separation of responsibilities makes it easier to understand how your program is structured, and makes it easier to update a component without breaking any of the others.
 We'll talk about this much more in future projects.

 ## 7. Even more extensions